The marketing industry is crowded with so much technical jargon. It’s hard for us marketers to make sense of it all sometimes.

 What’s an Attribution Model?

 Imagine for a moment that you’re in charge of marketing for an e-commerce site.
-You run a series of AdWords ads for a big promotion, and over a 100 people click on your ad and make a purchase.
+You run a series of Ads ads for a big promotion, and over 100 people click on your ad and make a purchase.

 It’s pretty obvious in that scenario that the source of those sales was down to your ad campaign.